Most of us are wondering how to sell our images. And then we stumble across photographs for which a buyer was happy to pay millions of US dollars.

 The picture exhibits the trading floor of the Board of Trade in Chicago.
 To express the sense of movement, Gursky double-exposed several parts of the image.

-He often scanned the images and edited them on a computer.
+He scanned his large-format images and edited them on a computer.

 6. 99 Cent II Diptychon

 Below is the chromogenic colour print that was sold at Sotheby’s London in February 2007.
 The two-part photo depicts a supermarket with several aisles.
 Gursky altered the picture digitally.